Occipital Nerve Block Injections

 • Inserting an occipital nerve stimulator (which works like a pacemaker in the heart)

-It is also important to evaluate if there are a lack of positive results from an occipital nerve block injection.
+It is also essential to evaluate if there is a lack of positive results from occipital nerve treatments.
 If a patient is unable to find relief from their symptoms, it may be a sign that the occipital nerves are not the source of the pain.
-If this is the case, our comprehensive pain management specialists will work with you to determine the source of your pain and determine a new treatment course.

 About Us

-Pain Regions
+Related Pain Regions

 If you are searching for "Occipital Nerve Block near me" then click button to search by zip-code.